ProfessorKazarinoff/jupyterhub-engr101/docs/docs/custom_login_page.md

 ## Summary

 In this section, we created a custom login page that looks a lot like our college login page.

 First we copied over the jinja templates JupyterHub uses to build the login page into a separate directory.
-Then we modified one of the html code in one of the templates.
-We modified the JupyterHub configuration to use our custom templates.
-Finally we modified a special css file buried deep in the JuypyterHub package code.
+Then we modified the html code in the ```login.html``` template.
+Next, we modified the JupyterHub configuration to use our custom template.
+Finally, we modified a special css file buried deep in the JuypyterHub package code.
 The end result is a JupyterHub login page that looks a lot like our college login page.

 ## Next Steps

 The next step is to add a set of notes and assignments to GitHub.
 We'll use these notes and assignments for the class.
-After we save the notes and assignments to GitHub, we will use a JupyterHub extension that pulls the assignments and notes down for each student (each JupyterHub user).
+After we save the notes and assignments to GitHub, we will use a JupyterHub extension to pull the assignments and notes down for each student (each JupyterHub user).

 <br>